-One of the fastest-developing cities in Southern Africa, Lusaka is Zambia’s centre of commerce and government, and home to many nationalities that come together to create a bustling hub of economic, political and cultural activities.
+One of the fastest-developing cities in Zambia, Lusaka is Zambia’s centre of commerce and government, and home to many nationalities that come together to create a bustling hub of economic, political and cultural activities.

 Attractions within the city include the Lusaka National Museum, Freedom Statue, Zambian National Assembly, Lusaka Playhouse Theatre, and the Cathedral of the Holy Cross.
 The Lusaka Collective is a great shopping experience, where you can stop for a coffee or light lunch.
 Local markets are a wonderful hive of activity with thousands of stalls set up each day.